brianmueller/cssi-curriculum/_lessons/app-engine/16-deploy-app-engine.md

 ---
   layout: post
-  title: Deploying an app engine app
+  title: Deploying an App Engine App
   language: app-engine
 ---

 We are going to deploy our App Engine app to the Internet!
 You can `git clone` this repo to get an example app called `my-app` to deploy.

-##  Instructions
+# Instructions

 1. Visit the [Google Developers Console](https://console.developers.google.com/project) and click "Create Project".
 You can also access this by clicking the Dashboard button on GoogleAppEngineLauncher
 2. You should see a dialog like this: